-Today I am going to be talking about about stuttering, and how it connects to film.
+Today I am going to be talking about indecisiveness and how it connects to film.

 There is nothing worse than choppy film.
 It is neither appealing nor interesting.
 Some mockumentaries play around with incorrect focus to give the impression of a live shoot, as real documentaries would be.
 However, in serious film, the focus should be purposeful and planned.